eduardoperorck/Pizza-Shop/README.md

 ## 👨‍💻 Author

-Created by Diego Fernandes (diego.schell.f@gmail.com)
+Created by Eduardo Ferraz with tutor Diego Fernandes @rocketseat

----

-For more detailed information about specific features or implementation details, please refer to the source code and inline documentation.